 This is the year I finally broadened what I read regularly to include classics, poetry, and more nonfiction.
 This was thanks to going back to school, but also thanks to professors who provided useful tools for appreciating and analyzing these works.
 In the process I discovered a deep love for classic (English) literature and an angry obsession with poetry.
 Most of my favorite works this year were not published in 2013; this just happens to be the year I finally got around to them.

-Planes, Alex.
-“The Shape of the Future: How to Help Tomorrow’s Children Cope With a World of Accelerating Change.”
-The Motley Fool.
-23 Dec.
-2013.
-Web.
+“The Shape of the Future: How to Help Tomorrow’s Children Cope With a World of Accelerating Change” by Alex Planes

-Planes’ brilliant look ahead at the next thirty years is not really a book, but it is so long it might as well be.
+Planes’ brilliant look ahead at the next thirty years is not a book but a feature article published December 23, 2013 on The Motley Fool, but it is so long it might as well be.
 What I enjoyed most about the article is the lack of breathlessness, the tight focus of each section, and acknowledgement of the problems of trying to forecast the future.
 The result is a comprehensive examination of the primary technological trends shaping our world over the next few decades and a thoughtful approach to scenario building and multiple possibilities, framed as advice for parents just now having children.
 By the end, readers have a few key suggestions for how to deal with rapid technological change, suggestions they can pass along to their children.

-Johnson, Brian David.
-Science Fiction Prototyping: Designing the Future with Science Fiction.
-Morgan & Claypool, 2011.
-Kindle file.
+Science Fiction Prototyping: Designing the Future with Science Fiction by Brian David Johnson

 What I love the most about these works and these characters is how they demonstrate the complex, curious, probing minds of their authors, in spite of strict religiosity.
 These authors inspire me to add more psychological complexity to the characters in my own stories, without necessarily finding answers, and no matter what ultimately happens to the characters.
 Perhaps the journey is worth the tragic end.